 - Via CGL Pathways – Drug and Alcohol Treatment Service 01925 415716 – ask for Footsteps Family Worker

-*Needle Exchange – access to sterile injecting equipment and paraphernalia, sharps boxes and condoms and a safe way to dispose of used injecting equipment.
+*Needle Exchange – access to sterile injecting equipment and paraphernalia, sharps boxes and a safe way to dispose of used injecting equipment.
 Impartial and up-to-date advice to reduce drug-related harm caused to the individual and wider community, including reducing the spread of blood borne viruses such as Hepatitis C and HIV.